Roof Cleaning Katy TX: Why Soft Wash Is the Only Right Method

 Why You Should Never Pressure Wash a Katy Roof

-This is the most expensive mistake homeowners make.
 Asphalt shingles have a top layer of mineral granules.
-Those granules protect the underlying asphalt from UV damage, give the roof its weather resistance, and define its lifespan.
-A typical Katy 30-year shingle warranty is based on the granules staying intact for those 30 years.
+Those granules protect the underlying asphalt from UV damage, give the roof its weather resistance, and affect its lifespan.
+Check the written shingle and roof-care guidance before approving any cleaning method.

 What Soft Washing Actually Is